frankzhang210/vuejs_bulma/README.md

 # Vue.js + Bulma + Buefy + Vite

-This is a showcase project that:
+This is a showcase project to integrate below popular framework, tool and components:
-- Integrates Vue.js 3 and Vite
+- Vue.js 3 and Vite
-- Implements the Bulma CSS framework and the lightweight Buefy framework
+- The Bulma CSS framework and the lightweight Buefy framework
-- Integrates the OpenWeatherMap API and Google Maps, demonstrating cross-page communication using Pinia
+- The OpenWeatherMap API and Google Maps, demonstrating cross-page communication using Pinia
-- Implements Google Login functionality
+- Google Login functionality

 ## Technical Stack